 This article and its title have been revised for clarity and emphasis.
 Roughly a third of the caravan is reportedly being treated for health-related issues, not for necessarily being “sick.”

-Thousands of migrants marched from Central America to the U.S. border over the last six weeks, but many of them are suffering from respiratory infections, tuberculosis, chickenpox and other serious health issues — including HIV.
+Thousands of migrants marched from Central America to the U.S. border over the last six weeks, but many of them are suffering from health issues, including respiratory infections, tuberculosis, chickenpox and HIV.

 Of the 6,000 migrants gathered in Tijuana just south of the U.S. border near San Diego, more than a third of them (2,267) are being treated for health-related issues, a spokesman for Tijuana’s Health Department told Fox News.

 There are three confirmed cases of tuberculosis, four cases of HIV/AIDS and four separate cases of chickenpox, the spokesman said.